Abacus-Soft-BD-Limited/b2-assignment-1/readme.md

 ### 6. Hover Effects on Page

 - Interactive hover effects across the site:
-  - On Card have a default background.
+  - On Card has a default background.
-  - Donate section cards change background on hover.
+  - Donate section cards change the background on hover.
   - Buttons feature hover animations to enhance interactivity.

 ---